 It is usually best to communicate with your loan servicer in writing, because you’ll have a physical record of what has been said and done.

-Keep a record of events.
-If you speak with someone on the phone, make a note of whom you speak to and when, and what was said.
-If you use the mail, keep a copy of your letter and of any replies you receive.
+- When you speak with someone on the phone, make a note of whom you speak to and when, and what was said.
+When you use mail, keep a copy of your letter and of any replies you receive.

-Keep the evidence.
-Retain the originals of all receipts, bills, letters and e-mails regarding your account.
+- Save the originals of all receipts, bills, letters, and e-mails regarding your account.
 Provide copies of the originals if you are asked for them.
 Send letters via certified mail, with a return receipt requested.

-Write clearly and concisely.
-Be polite and courteous, but don’t be afraid to convey the detail of any incident and to articulate your concerns.
-Write down the facts in a logical order and stick to what is relevant.
-Remember to include important details like your account number or social security number.
-Put these details at the top of your letter.
+- Be polite and courteous, but don’t be afraid to give the detail of any incident and to state your concerns.
+Write down the facts in the order they took place and stick to what is relevant.
+Include important details such as your account number at the top of your letter.

-Agree on a reasonable time to expect a response.
-Ask for a response in a reasonable time, and be sure to tell the person how you can be reached.
+- Ask for a response in a reasonable time, and be sure to tell the customer service representative how you can be reached.